rrsharmaa/Credit_Lending/README.md

 # THE Credit Lending Project

-This project is a data pipeline application built with PySpark for data processing tasks.
+This project is a credit lending application built with PySpark for data processing tasks.
 It ingests data from various sources, performs necessary transformations, and stores the processed data.

 ## 🚀 Getting Started